 The last step is proposing a timeline of activities.
 This section should be able to lay out the proposed time frame wherein to implement your community action plan.
 You can also include the planning, preparation and post-implementation phases as well.
 What matters is that you are able to set clear target dates or deadlines to accomplish your community objectives.
 The format of your timeline will depend on you as well.
 You can use a simple table or even a Gantt chart if you prefer.
 There can be various ways to present a working timeline.
 You can refer to the many sample timelines available for download as well.

 How do you create a community action plan?

-To create a community action plan, you need to have clearly defined objectives, strategies, concrete plans, a realistic timeline and a sufficient assessment of the community’s resources.
+To create a community action plan, you need to have clearly defined objectives, strategies, concrete plans, a realistic timeline chart and a sufficient assessment of the community’s resources.
 You can refer to the detailed instructions in the previous section to learn how to create a community action plan.

 What are the 6 elements of a community action plan?

-According to an online article by Feverbee, there are six crucial elements of a community action plan or strategic plan.
+According to an online article by Feverbee, there are six crucial elements of a community action plan or organizational strategic plan.
 These are goals, objectives, strategies, tactics, plans and improvement.

 What is an example of community action?